Musicals101.com

 "Pinafore-mania"

-In "When I Was A Lad," The First Lord (assisted by "his sisters and his cousins and his aunts") explains how a man with no nautical experience could attain his lofty position --
+In "When I Was A Lad," The First Lord (assisted by a legion of "his sisters and his cousins and his aunts") explains how a man with no nautical experience could attain his lofty position --

 Of legal knowledge